ministryofjustice/hmpps-visit-allocation-api/README.md

 The endpoint is protected from being called externally, so it is not possible to call the endpoint directly.
 Only the Cronjob can call the endpoint.

-So to manually trigger visit allocation, we just trigger the Cronjob
+So to manually trigger the periodic visit allocation, we just trigger the Cronjob

 Below is an example to trigger the cronjob manually -
 ```